25-1-Great Vocals

 Writer/Composer: Harold Arlen / Johnny Mercer (1943)

-Sinatra really pulls it off here.
+Frank Sinatra really pulls it off here.
 As one of the greatest interpreters of jazz and the American songbook, his vocal excellence is truly a marvel, and he really excels.
-This classic song is about self-pity and loneliness, and it seems the only remedy is to waste away in the bar.
+This classic song is about self-pity and loneliness, and it seems the only remedy is to waste away in the bar, to the wee hours of the morning.
 “Set ‘em up, Joe.”
 With Bill Miller’s casual and lonely piano, and Nelson Riddle with the strings, Frank narrates and sings with incredible sorrow while he drinks, giving in to the alcohol as a cure for the guilt he may share in his desperate situation.
-This look at losing at love is sung with emotional despair, and who could do that better than Sinatra?…No One!
-Impeccable!
+This look at losing at love is sung with emotional despair, and who could do that better than Sinatra, “ole blue eyes?”
+When we listen and learn, we come to the inevitable conclusion…No One!
+Absolutely Impeccable!

 8. PLASIR D’MOUR (The Joy of Love) (1961)